Rules and Procedures of the Faculty of Princeton University and Other Provisions of Concern to the Faculty

 If the complainant fails to achieve satisfactory results through this informal means, however, he or she may still initiate a written formal complaint.

-7. An individual who decides, usually after consultation with one of the resolution facilitators, to make a written complaint against a member of the Faculty or a member of the other staffs alleging a violation of the University’s policies prohibiting discrimination, harassment, or sexual misconduct may do so as follows:
+7. An individual who decides, usually after consultation with one of the resolution facilitators, to make a written complaint against a member of the Faculty or a member of the other staffs alleging a violation of the University’s policies prohibiting discrimination or harassment may do so as follows:

 a.
 Complaint Reporting

-Any member of the University community who believes she/he has been subjected to or has observed discrimination, harassment, or sexual misconduct may submit a written complaint.
+Any member of the University community who believes she/he has been subjected to or has observed discrimination or harassment may submit a written complaint.
 A complete list of University resources with contact information can be found at http://www.princeton.edu/diversity/harassment/.

 The written complaint should identify the parties involved; describe the behavior, including when and where it occurred; and identify by name or description any witnesses.
 Written complaints should be treated as confidential and should be provided directly and only to one of the appropriate designated administrators listed at http://www.princeton.edu/diversity/harassment/.